AlxHnr/libvirt-sandbox-environments/README.md

 ```

 If the VM is not running, it will be started by the script.
 Closing the virt-viewer window will
 gracefully close all windows currently open inside the VM.
-All VMs are running an openbox desktop
-with an application tray hiding in the bottom left corner of the desktop.

 **Note**: The console output of commands running in VMs will not be forwarded to the host due to
 security reasons.